wassimj/Topologic/recipe/README.md

 # Build recipes

-These are the scripts to build Topologic Python bindings for Linux and Windows.
+These are the scripts to build Topologic Python bindings for Linux, macOS, and Windows.
 Compiled files can be found in `TopologicPythonBindings/wheelhouse/`.

 ## Linux x86_64